yinxiangshi/SMAPI/docs/mod-build-config.md

 The configuration will check your custom path first, then fall back to the default paths (so it'll still compile on a different computer).

-### Ignore files
-If you don't want to include a file in the mod folder or release zip:
+You access the game path via `$(GamePath)` in MSBuild properties, if you need to reference another file in the game folder.

+### Files included in release
+The package automatically considers these files to be part of your mod:

+* the `manifest.json` in your project;
+* the [`i18n` files](https://stardewvalleywiki.com/Modding:Translations)  in your project (if any);
+* the `assets` folder in your project (if present);
+* and any files in the build output folder.

+To add custom files to the release, just [add them to the build output](https://stackoverflow.com/a/10828462/262123).
+(If your project references another mod, make sure the reference is [_not_ marked 'copy local'](https://msdn.microsoft.com/en-us/library/t1zz5y8c(v=vs.100).aspx).)

+To exclude a file from the release:
 * Make sure it's not copied to the build output.
-For a DLL, make sure the reference is [not marked 'copy local'](https://msdn.microsoft.com/en-us/library/t1zz5y8c(v=vs.100).aspx).
+(For a DLL, make sure the reference is [not marked 'copy local'](https://msdn.microsoft.com/en-us/library/t1zz5y8c(v=vs.100).aspx).)
+This doesn't apply to `manifest.json`, `assets`, or `i18n` which are copied regardless.)
 * Or add this to your `.csproj` file under the `<Project` line:
   ```xml
   <IgnoreModFilePatterns>\.txt$, \.pdf$</IgnoreModFilePatterns>
   ```
   This is a comma-delimited list of regular expression patterns.
 If any pattern matches a file's relative path in your mod folder, that file won't be included.
+(This also works for `assets` and `i18n`.)

 ### Non-mod projects
 You can use the package in non-mod projects too (e.g. unit tests or framework DLLs).
 You'll need to